orangese/combind_multistruct_benchmarking/readme.md

 ## Project Structure

-Project status and history can be found in the github issues, projects, pull requests, and wiki of this repository.
+Project status and history can be found in the issues, projects, pull requests, and wiki of this repository.

 For information about previous versions of combind, please see the readme in `drorlab/sar_workflow`.